-It has been twenty-five years since Buju Banton recorded “boom bye bye” but the homosexual community is still bent on destroying reggae music.
+It has been over twenty-five years since Buju Banton recorded “boom bye bye” but the homosexual community is still bent on destroying reggae music.

 Edmonton Reggae Festival sponsors Global TV and radio station Hot 107 have withdrawn their support amid a controversy over the headliners’ homophobic lyrics.

 “If they are having these artists Hot 107 and 95.7 Cruz FM respectfully cannot be a part of their festival,” said program director Troy Scott.

 “We have a very strong relationship with the LBGTQ community; we have our very own gay-straight alliance club; we have a great history with PRIDE.

 “The one rule we have here at both of our stations is we have zero tolerance for intolerance.”

 Scott said he would resume support if the festival removed the three Jamaican singers booked to headline the Edmonton Reggae Music Festival in September.